JahongirCoder456/JahongirCoder456/README.md

 ## 🚀 About Me

-My name is Ahrorjon Ibrohimjonov, and I’m a passionate developer from Uzbekistan 🇺🇿.
+My name is Jahongir Xaitbayev, and I’m a passionate developer from Uzbekistan 🇺🇿.
 I’m currently pursuing a degree in Computer Science at **Acharya University**.

 I enjoy building real-world applications that solve problems in education, productivity, and everyday life.
 I'm highly interested in backend development and cloud storage systems, and I love using Python and Flask to bring ideas to life.